codecrafters-io/instant-pull-request-action/README.md

-# Create a JavaScript Action using TypeScript

-Use this template to bootstrap the creation of a TypeScript action.:rocket:

-This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.

-If you are new, there's also a simpler introduction.
-See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

-## Create an action from this template

-Click the `Use this Template` and provide the new repo details for your action

 ## Code in Main

 > First, you'll need to have a reasonably modern version of `node` handy.
 This won't work with versions older than 9, for instance.